 People with schizophrenia typically require lifelong treatment.
 Early treatment may help improve long-term prognosis and get symptoms under control before serious complications develop.

-Based on studies using household survey samples, clinical diagnostic interviews, and medical records, the National Institute of Mental Health (NIMH) estimates the prevalence of schizophrenia and related psychotic disorders in the United States ranges between 0.25% and 0.64%.
+The National Institute of Mental Health (NIMH) estimates the prevalence of schizophrenia and related psychotic disorders in the United States ranges between 0.25% and 0.64%.
 Internationally, this estimate is 0.33% to 0.75%.

 It is estimated approximately 50% of patients with schizophrenia do not take their prescribed medications as directed.
 The most common reason is anosognosia, meaning they are unaware of their condition.